portlandcodeschool/primer/_posts/assignments/2015-03-03-01-creating-your-first-website.md

 ### Steps
 0. Create a folder named "pcs" in your Documents folder.
 0. Create a new folder inside the pcs folder and give it the name of this project.
 This name should be unique.
-0. Open up your editor (Sublime Text)
+0. Open up your text editor (Sublime Text)
 0. Create a new file [file, new-file or cmd n] and save [cmd s or file, save].
 Name the file [index.html]  Be sure to save this file in the folder you created for this project.
 0. If you are using Sublime Text, click on [view], find [sidebar] and select [show sidebar].
 Next, drag that folder into the sidebar.
 0. One line 1, insert <kbd><!DOCTYPE html></kbd>.